cseeyangchen/Flora/README.md

 ---

 <h4>
-This repo is the official implementation for "Learning by Neighbor-Aware Semantics, Deciding by Open-form Flows: Towards Robust Zero-Shot Skeleton Action Recognition" in CVPR Findings 2026
+This repo is the official implementation for "Learning by Neighbor-Aware Semantics, Deciding by Open-form Flows: Towards Robust Zero-Shot Skeleton Action Recognition" in CVPR 2026 Findings.
 </h4>

 ![](src/framework.png)